odisce/Spec2Xtract/README.md

 or [rawrr](https://github.com/fgcz/rawrr) respectively.
 The package is compatible with multi-energy acquisition, extracting one spectra for every energy used in the file.
 Spectra annotation can be performed by using [**Spec2Annot**](https://github.com/odisce/Spec2Annot).
-An implementation on [Galaxy](https://workflow4metabolomics.usegalaxy.fr/) of those functionalities are under progress.
+An implementation on [Galaxy](https://workflow4metabolomics.usegalaxy.fr/) of those functionalities is under progress.

 ## Installation